Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on August 24, 2016.

 - There is no significant difference in the results among popular IF protocols (LeanGains, Eat Stop Eat, Alternate Day Fasting) and all three have demonstrated effectiveness

 While the practice of IF has been widely accepted and lauded for its benefits, there are some that report that IF may be detrimental in some cases, particularly in women’s health.

 Several women who tried intermittent fasting reported irregular menstrual cycles and symptoms associated with hormonal imbalance.
 These reports are not to be dismissed, as fasting can also increase cortisol levels and consequently offset the hormonal balance.
 Hormones play a huge role in women’s reproductive cycles.

 Currently, this issue is still up for debate as there are also women who report that they too have reaped the benefits of IF.
 If you’re a woman and planning to explore IF for your health and fitness goals, this IF for Women article by the Precision Nutrition team is worth checking out.

 The Real Test: See For Yourself

-To truly figure out if IF really works for you, try it for yourself.
+To truly figure out if Intermittent Fasting really works for you, try it for yourself.

-If you have existing health issues, it’s best to consult with your doctor or health care professional first before doing IF.
+If you have existing health issues, it’s best to consult with your physician or healthcare professional first before doing Intermittent Fasting.
 In addition, it may not be a good idea to try IF if you have adrenal fatigue, hormonal imbalances, and if you’re nursing or planning to get pregnant.

-Once you’re doing IF, track your meals and progress.
-Record what you feel during and after the fast.
-By learning more about what works for you, you are already a step closer to accomplishing your body composition goals.
+Once you start IF, track your diet, calories, and body composition.
+Make sure that you are consuming a diet that provides you with enough calories and essential nutrients.
+Keep a food journal and record what you eat and how you feel during and after the fast.
+And test your body composition before and after IF to track any changes.
+By learning more about what works for you, you are already a step closer to accomplishing your long-term body composition goals.